-Abstract-In this paper, the problem of reducing the peak-toaverage-power ratio (PAPR) in an orthogonal frequency-division multiplexing system is considered.
+In this work, the problem of reducing the Peak to Average Power Ratio (PAPR) in an Orthogonal Frequency Division Multiplexing (OFDM) system is considered.
 We design a cubic constellation, called the Hadamard constellation, whose boundary is along the bases defined by the Hadamard matrix in the transform domain.
-Then, we further reduce the PAPR by applying the selective-mapping technique.
-The encoding method, following the method introduced in the work of Kwok, is derived from a decomposition known as the Smith normal form.
-This new technique offers a PAPR that is significantly lower than those of the best-known techniques without any loss in terms of energy and/or spectral efficiency, and without any side information being transmitted.
+Then, we further reduce the PAPR by applying the Selective Mapping technique.
+The encoding method, following the method introduced in [1], is derived from a decomposition known as the Smith Normal Form (SNF).
+This new technique offers a PAPR that is significantly lower than that of the best known techniques without any loss in terms of energy and/or spectral efficiency and without any side information being transmitted.
 Moreover, it has a low computational complexity.